skinsift/machine-learning/README.md

 `Raw Data`: Contains raw or unprocessed data that has been collected.

-`Skin Type`: Contains skin type datasets to train the model.
+`Skin Type`: Contains skin type datasets to train the model (public dataset from kaggle).

 We collected approximately 26,000 data entries (before preprocessing) on skincare ingredient compositions by scraping the website: www.paulaschoice.com.
 The code used for scraping can be found in scraping_ingredient.ipynb.
 Skincare product data was collected manually without scraping, with a total of 233 products (after cleaning), from various sources, including names and brands from https://femaledaily.com/, descriptions, key ingredients, and product ingredients from https://incidecoder.com/, while product images were sourced from various other websites.
 Labels for the assessment were assigned manually, and the results can be found in ./Clean Data/product/product_asesmen.csv.